1794 Dunbar Golf Club (1856)

 3 Every member for every time he is absent, shall pay 1 shilling towards defraying the expense of dinner.”

-This document was apparently held, in turn, by the Rev William Whitfield, the Rev John Kerr and JH Taylor before coming back into the possession of the Dunbar Golf Club in 1946.
-A copy of it can be seen in their clubhouse.
+This document was apparently in the possession of others for over 100 years.
+It was held, in turn, by the Rev William Whitfield, the Rev John Kerr and J.H.
+Taylor before coming back into the possession of the Dunbar Golf Club in 1946.
+A copy of it is on display in their clubhouse.

 Dunbar West Links 1908